 Has been practising since 1999.
 He teaches on the acupuncture degree course at the college and is responsible for its research and reflective practice programme.

 Has been a qualified acupuncturist since 1989.
 She teaches Chinese medicine theory, practical acupuncture skills and research at the college.
 She also directs the college clinical outcome study and supervises students as module leader for the research and reflective practice programme.

 Has been in practice since 1999 and is also the college registrar.
 She has 2 children and has witnessed at first hand the benefits of acupuncture in pregnancy and childbirth.
-She is a tuina practitioner and is in the process of training to be a kundalini yoga instructor.
+She is a tuina practitioner and a kundalini yoga instructor.
 More details here

 Has been in practice since 2004.
 He treats a wide range of conditions using acupuncture and has a particular interest in the impact of our psychology on our health.
 Tom is experienced in treating both adults and children.

 Has been in practice since 2007.
 He is joint principal of the college, clinical supervisor, personal tutor and teacher of Chinese medicine.
 In 2015 he published his research studying the effects of acupuncture treatment on autistic children.
 He is also a shiatsu therapist.